Maryna Moroz

-Maryna Moroz (Ukrainian: Марина Мороз; born September 8, 1991) is a Ukrainian professional mixed martial artist, signed with the Ultimate Fighting Championship (UFC), where she competes in the Women's Flyweight division.
+Maryna Moroz (Ukrainian: Марина Мороз; born September 8, 1991) is a Ukrainian professional mixed martial artist.
+She competed in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
 Moroz is also a boxing coach for the Ukrainian Olympic women's boxing team.

 Mixed martial arts career

 Early career

 Moroz started practicing boxing at a young age.
 She began training in mixed martial arts in 2013 as there was a lack of opportunity in professional women's boxing in Ukraine.
-She made her professional debut in 2013 and amassed a record of 5-0, before joining Xtreme Fighting Championships.
+She made her professional debut in 2013 and amassed a record of 5–0, before joining Xtreme Fighting Championships.

 Xtreme Fighting Championships

 After a 5–0 stint on the regional circuit, Moroz signed with Florida based promotion Xtreme Fighting Championships.
 Moroz faced Karine Silva in her debut at XFC International 7 on November 1, 2014.
 She won the fight via armbar submission in the first round.

 Ultimate Fighting Championship

-Moroz made her promotional debut in the Ultimate Fighting Championship (UFC) against Joanne Calderwood on April 11, 2015 at UFC Fight Night 64.
+Moroz made her promotional debut in the Ultimate Fighting Championship (UFC) against Joanne Calderwood on April 11, 2015, at UFC Fight Night 64.
 Moroz won the fight via armbar submission in the first round.
 This win earned Moroz her first Performance of the Night bonus award.

-Moroz next faced Valérie Létourneau on August 23, 2015 at UFC Fight Night 74.
+Moroz next faced Valérie Létourneau on August 23, 2015, at UFC Fight Night 74.
 Moroz lost the back-and-forth fight via unanimous decision.

 Moroz rebounded from her first career defeat with a decision win over Cristina Stanciu at UFC Fight Night: Rothwell vs. dos Santos on April 10, 2016.

 Moroz defeated Danielle Taylor at UFC Fight Night: Rodríguez vs. Caceres via split decision on August 6, 2016.

-On June 25, 2017, Moroz faced inaugural UFC women’s strawweight champion Carla Esparza at UFC Fight Night: Chiesa vs. Lee.
+On June 25, 2017, Moroz faced inaugural UFC women's strawweight champion Carla Esparza at UFC Fight Night: Chiesa vs. Lee.
 She lost the fight via unanimous decision.

-Moroz was expected to face Jamie Moyle on January 20, 2018 at UFC 220.
+Moroz was expected to face Jamie Moyle on January 20, 2018, at UFC 220.
 However, Moyle pulled out of the fight during the week leading up to the event, citing an undisclosed injury, and the bout was cancelled.

-Moroz faced former Invicta FC champion Angela Hill on February 24, 2018 at UFC on Fox: Emmett vs. Stephens.
+Moroz faced former Invicta FC champion Angela Hill on February 24, 2018, at UFC on Fox: Emmett vs. Stephens.
 She lost the fight by unanimous decision.

-Moroz was expected to face Ariane Lipski on November 17, 2018 at UFC Fight Night 140.
+Moroz was expected to face Ariane Lipski on November 17, 2018, at UFC Fight Night 140.
 However, on October 29, 2018, it was reported that Moroz pulled out from the bout, due to an injury.

-Moroz faced promotional newcomer Sabina Mazo in her flyweight debut on March 30, 2019 at UFC on ESPN 2.
+Moroz faced promotional newcomer Sabina Mazo in her flyweight debut on March 30, 2019, at UFC on ESPN 2.
 Moroz won the fight via unanimous decision.

-Moroz was expected to face Poliana Botelho on August 17, 2019 at UFC 241.
+Moroz was expected to face Poliana Botelho on August 17, 2019, at UFC 241.
 However, it was reported on August 1, 2019, that Moroz was forced to pull from the event, citing an injury.

-Moroz faced Mayra Bueno Silva on March 14, 2020 at UFC Fight Night 170.
+Moroz faced Mayra Bueno Silva on March 14, 2020, at UFC Fight Night 170.
 Moroz won the fight via unanimous decision.
 This fight earned her the Fight of the Night award.